watertap-org/watertap/docs/technical_reference/costing/zero_order_costing.rst

 .. currentmodule:: watertap.costing.zero_order_costing

-The zero order costing module contains the costing package used for zero order models.
+The zero order costing module contains the costing package typically used for zero order models, though it can also be used for high-fidelity models.
 Technoeconomic data used for zero order models is contained in the
 ``.yaml`` file for that model located in the data/techno_economic folder.

 Usage
 -----

 The ZeroOrderCosting class contains all the variables and constraints needed to cost a unit model derived from the :ref:`ZeroOrderBaseData`.
+It also inherits the functionality of the :ref:`WaterTAPCostingBlockData`.

 The code below shows an outline of how the ZeroOrderCostingData class is intended to be used to cost zero-order type models.